baseonballs/mpower-sitedocs/site-docs/mathematics/elem/properties/properties-of-primes-coprimes.md

 # Properties of Prime Numbers and Coprimes

 Prime numbers and coprime numbers are central concepts in number theory, each with unique properties that play a crucial role in areas ranging from factorization to modular arithmetic.
-This discourse will explore the properties of both primes and coprimes, highlighting their definitions, characteristics, and relationships to each other.
+This seciton will explore the properties of both primes and coprimes, highlighting their definitions, characteristics, and relationships to each other.

 ---